You need to optimise images for your SEO because of Googles move to mobile first indexing & its desire to making the user experience faster.

 Use the right file type

 Three types of image files used on most websites.
-Which one to use and where is important as each image type has its own strengths.
+Which one to use and where is vital as each image type has its strengths.

 JPG’s, or JPEG’s are the most common file type found on the web.
-Excellent for high resolution and a lot of colour, gradients or complex patterns.
-JPG’s handle this type of image well because of the wide colour selection.
+Excellent for high resolution and a lot of colour, gradients or intricate patterns.
+JPG’s handle this type of image well because of the large colour selection.

 JPG’s can be saved with a wide range of resolutions, giving you flexibility between the image size and the quality.

 PNG’S, or Portable Network Graphics, are popular because of the ability to incorporate transparency into the image.
-This is great for web use when you want to overlay an image over a background.
+PNG’s are great for web use when you want to overlay an image over a background.

 PNG images are let down by the limited number of colours available, and the limited levels of quality in which they can be saved.

-GIF’s were once a popular format, but due to the limitations of colour selection, they are not used commonly today.
+GIF’s were once the standard format, but due to the limitations of colour selection, GIF’s are no longer used often.

 One good thing that GIF files are used for is for animated files found on chat platforms like WhatsApp and Messenger.